-Range of Disciplinary Responses and Delineation of Authority
+23 Range of Disciplinary Responses

-- 1. Oral warning any member of the District staff. - 2.
-Written warning bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers and other certificated staff, Principal, Assistant Principal, Superintendent. - 3.
-Written notification to parent bus driver, hall and lunch monitors, coaches, guidance counselors, teachers and other certificated staff, Principal, Assistant Principal, Superintendent or designee. - 4.
-Detention teachers and other certificated staff, Principal, Superintendent or designee.
+- 25 1.Oral warning any member of the District staff. - 26 2.Written warning bus drivers, hall and lunch monitors, coaches, guidance counselors, - teachers and other certificated staff, Principal, Assistant Principal, Superintendent. - 28 3.Written notification to parent bus driver, hall and lunch monitors, coaches, guidance - 29 counselors, teachers and other certificated staff, Principal, Assistant Principal, Superintendent - 30 or designee. - 31 4.Detention teachers and other certificated staff, Principal, Superintendent or designee. - 32 5.Suspension from transportation Director of Transportation, Principal, Superintendent or - 33 designee. - 34 6.Suspension from athletic participation coaches, Principal, Superintendent or designee. - 35 7.Suspension from social or extra-curricular activities activity director, Principal, - 36 Superintendent or designee.
+Teachers may suspend students from social or extra-curricular - 37 events or activities which the particular teacher organizes and supervises. - 38 8.Suspension of other privileges Principal, Superintendent or designee.

-- 5. Suspension from transportation Director of Transportation, Principal, Superintendent or designee. - 6.
-Suspension from athletic participation coaches, Principal, Superintendent or designee. - 7.
-Suspension from social or extra-curricular activities activity director, Principal, Superintendent or designee.
-Teachers may suspend students from social or extra-curricular events or activities which the particular teacher organizes and supervises. - 8.
-Suspension of other privileges Principal, Superintendent or designee. - 9.
-Suspension or revocation of student's access to District computers and Internet connections-Principal, Superintendent or designee. - 10.
-In-school suspension Principal, Superintendent or designee. - 11.
-Removal from classroom by teacher teachers. - 12.
-Short-term (five days or less) suspension from school Principal, Superintendent or designee, Board. - 13.
-Long-term (more than five days) suspension from school Principal (may recommend), Superintendent or designee or Board (may impose long-term suspension). - 14.
-Removal from a regular school program-Superintendent or designee, Board. - 15.
-Permanent suspension from school Superintendent or designee, Board. - 16.
-Other remedies authorized by law-official designated by applicable statute or regulation.
+- 1 9.Suspension or revocation of student's access to District computers and Internet - 2 connections-Principal, Superintendent or designee. - 3 10.In-school suspension Principal, Superintendent or designee. - 4 11.Removal from classroom by teacher teachers. - 5 12.Short-term (five days or less) suspension from school Principal, Superintendent or - 6 designee, Board. - 7 13.Long-term (more than five days) suspension from school Principal (may recommend), - 8 Superintendent or designee or Board (may impose long-term suspension). - 9 14.Removal from a regular school program-Superintendent or designee, Board. - 10 15.Permanent suspension from school Superintendent or designee, Board. - 11 16.Other remedies authorized by law-official designated by applicable statute or regulation.